 To use this pour-over, you’ll need paper filters, coffee, and hot water.
 This model comes available in various materials, but the best two to choose from are ceramic and glass models.

 Hario comes with a unique design that will easily fit on any type of coffee cup, and it’s extremely efficient.

 Another classic on the list, Chemex is stylish, minimalistic, and classy.
 Once you get used to it, you cannot go back.

 The great thing about Chemex is that it can help you please a crowd as well since it gives you 4 different size options.
 It’s made of borosilicate glass and a wood collar, it makes any room look amazingly elegant.

 That’ll depend on each brewer separately.
 Still, think along the lines of medium grind.
-For example, Hario V60 needs a medium -fine grounds.
-If your coffee tastes sour, use a finer ground.
+For example, Hario V60 needs medium-fine grounds.
+If your coffee tastes sour, use the finer ground.
 If it’s bitter, use a coarser grind.
 You can also decrease your brew time and test until you get it right.

 What grind should I use for Chemex?